 - At the end of your article, include a complete list of references (Chicago Manual of Style)

-If possible, include some illustration through photos or other visualizing material to accompany the post and as a header, provided that you have the copyright or the source is open access.
+If possible, include some illustration through photos or other visualizing material to accompany the post and as a header, provided that you have the copyright or a public license applies to the source.
 Include all relevant information in the caption below the image as well as the link to the image source.
 Images should be at least 200×200 pixels, JPG or PNG format.